richbjhudson/richbjhudson.github.io/docs/_posts/2023-02-17-deploy_containers_to_k8s.md

           name: "nginx-http"
 ```

-*Note: Labels are key values pairs for reference. linuxserver/nginx is the https://linuxserver.io image repo that support both x86 and ARM architectures (Pis). containerPort is the port the container exposes to the internal K8s network only at this stage.*
+*Note: labels are key values pairs for reference. linuxserver/nginx is the https://linuxserver.io image repository that support both x86 and ARM architectures (Pis). containerPort is the port the container exposes to the internal K8s network only at this stage.*

 - Create a YAML file that describes the *NodePort service* to provide the ability to map a network port on a Pod to the Node it is running on `sudo service-nodeport.yml`:

 ```
 apiVersion: v1
 kind: Service